tbh111/Digital-lock/README.md

 ## On Ego-1
 The final design and debug is on the Ego-1 board.
 The lock has VGA dispaly, 4*4 keyboard, LED&7-segment on board and buzz output.

+## Final Exam
+The exam of this course is to implement a three person voting system(not just Q=AB+AC+BC+ABC), the detailed information is listed in following image.